AaronChou313/AaronChou313.github.io/README.md

 5. Your website will be available at `https://your-github-username.github.io`

 ## Demo

 Check out the live demo to see how the website looks and functions: [aaronchou313.github.io](https://aaronchou313.github.io)

+Note: This demo website is Aaron Chou's official academic website, but you can use it to preview the template's functionality and design.

+## Local Development

+For local development and testing, you can use VS Code with the Live Server extension:

+1. Install the "Live Server" extension in VS Code
+2. Open [index.html](index.html) in VS Code
+3. Right-click anywhere in the editor
+4. Select "Open with Live Server"
+5. Your browser will automatically open and display the website

+This method allows you to preview changes in real-time during development without deploying to GitHub Pages.

 ## Responsive Design
 This website supports responsive design and can be accessed normally on mobile devices.
 However, for the best viewing experience, we recommend accessing it on a PC.